-To deal with the “invasive” character of this bamboo, a barrier would be installed on all sides of the planting area.
+To deal with the “invasive” character of this bamboo, a barrier (below ground) would be installed on all sides of the planting area.
 I’ll cover that in my next post on this project.

-Dave Kennedy, one of our contributors on LA.com, is installing this bamboo screen.
+Landscape contractor Dave Kennedy is installing this bamboo screen.
 Dave’s first phase is site prep.
 This includes removing all the undesirable plant growth, digging-out the few good plants for transplant, and rough grading the area.